drfloob/literate-garbanzo/README.md

 [Source](3.flinkCC)

-The engine of this pipeline is implement in Flink using the experimental [gelly-streaming][gelly-streaming] library.
+The engine of this pipeline is implemented in Flink using the experimental [gelly-streaming][gelly-streaming] library.
 [Flink][flink] is an open source Kappa-architecture-esque tool primarily based on [Google's Dataflow Model][dataflow].